I want you to live a good life.

 Which tips and tools do you use to simplify and improve your digital life?

-- I use Trello every day.
+• I use Trello every day.
 For me, it’s the ultimate organization tool for ALL parts of my life: work, personal, knowledge, brainstorming, family, etc.

-- I use Google Calendar to schedule everything and GMail
+• I use Google Calendar to schedule everything and Gmail

-- I use DF Tube (Distraction Free YouTube)
+• I use DF Tube (Distraction Free YouTube)

-- I use News Feed Eradicator for Facebook.
+• I use News Feed Eradicator for Facebook.
 I believe in a communication tool/Messenger, not Facebook

-- I try to have the simplest and cleanest environment when I work (and in life in general too).
+• I try to have the simplest and cleanest environment when I work (and in life in general too).
 Discipline and focus are easier this way

-- I hide my tablet at home
+• I hide my smartphone at home

-- I hide my bookmark bar in Chrome and show it just when I need
+• I hide my bookmark bar in Chrome and show it just when I need

-- I use only one screen at work (I’m a programmer/analyst).
+• I use only one screen at work (I’m a programmer/analyst).
 Most people have 2 or 3 screens

 Who are the villains?